SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/assembling_contigs.rst

 * Once all settings are complete hit "OK".
 This will bring you back to the "De Novo Assemble" window where clicking "OK" will begin the trim/assembly process.
 All the assemblies will be deposited into the folder you specified/named in your local directory.
 When the operation is finished, an Assembly Report and list of Consensus Sequences will also be added to the folder.
 Geneious will generate a new subfolder each time an assembly is run.

-OPTION 2:Trimming and Assembling in Two Separate Steps
+OPTION 2:Trimming and assembling in two separate steps
 ------------------------------------------------------

 To trim traces: